landlab/landlab/docs/source/development/install/install.rst

 to the root Landlab folder (it will be landlab with a small ``l`` and will contain the file ``setup.py``) and run the commands below.

+Landlab has a number of dependencies to run, test, and develop with.
+These are described in more detail :ref:`here <dependencies>`.
+We have created a conda environment file which contains everything you will need for development.
+The next step is it create this environment:

 Install all of the dependencies required by Landlab into a new environment called *landlab_dev*.
 Read more about
 `conda environments <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments>`_.